wesveio/fedex-shipping/README.md

 > Supported Countries: United States, Mexico, Brazil, Great Britain, Canada, France, Italy, Germany

 - ### How Shipping Cost is Distributed
-    -  Let individual item be defined as I
+    -  Let individual item be defined as $I$
-    -  Let total unique items be defined as  N
+    -  Let total unique items be defined as $N$
     -  Let quantity of item be defined as $I_Q$
     -  Let weight of item be defined as $W_i$
     -  Let dimension of item be defined as $D_i$